blueturtleai/gimp-stable-diffusion/README.md

    - **Backend root URL:** Insert the ngrok.io URL you copied from the server.
 It has to end by an "/".
 The URL should look like this ```http://*.ngrok.io/```

 3. Click on the OK button.
 The values you inserted into the dialog and the init image will be transmitted to the server, which starts now generating the image.
 On the colab browser tab you can see what's going on.
 When the image has been generated successfully, it will be shown as a new image in GIMP.
 The used seed is shown at the top lift in an additional layer.

+### Inpainting
+Inpainting is replacing a part of an existing image.
+For example you don't like the face on an image, you can replace it.
+Inpainting is currently still in experimental stage.
+So, please don't expect perfect results.
+The experimental stage is caused by the server side and not by GIMP.

+For inpainting it's necessary to prepare the input image because the AI needs to know which part you want to replace.
+For this purpose you replace this image part by transparency.
+To do so, open the init image in GIMP and select "Layer/Transparency/Add alpha channel".
+Select now the part of the image which should be replaced and delete it.
+You can also use the eraser tool.

+For the prompt you use now a description of the new image.
+For example the image shows currently "a little girl running over a meadow with a balloon" and you want to replace the balloon by a parachute.
+You just write now "a little girl running over a meadow with a parachute".

 ## Hints
 ### Colab server